star0511/DCCCAE/README.md

 Code in multiview is used to mix deep and manual features and perform offline handwritten signature authentication

 # License
 The source code is released under the BSD 3-clause license.
-Note that the trained models used the GPDS dataset for training, which is restricted for non-commercial use.

 Please do not contact me requesting access to any particular dataset.
 These requests should be addressed directly to the groups that collected them.